bigbluebutton/bigbluebutton.github.io/_posts/2019-02-14-troubleshooting.md

 Have you encountered a problem with BigBluebutton?

+If you need the problem to be solved quickly or lack the required technical knowledge, we suggest you [reach out to the companies](https://bigbluebutton.org/commercial-support/) that provide commercial support.
+The revenue they earn helps to improve BigBlueButton for everyone.

-For supporting you in resolving the problem quickly, the BigBlueButton project provides detailed documentation (what you are reading now), tutorial videos, [issues database](https://github.com/bigbluebutton/bigbluebutton/issues), and [public mailing lists](https://bigbluebutton.org/support/community/).
+If you otherwise wish to tackle the problem yourself, the BigBlueButton project provides detailed documentation (what you are reading now), tutorial videos, [issues database](https://github.com/bigbluebutton/bigbluebutton/issues), and [public mailing lists](https://bigbluebutton.org/support/community/).

 > **Note**: If you apply to join one of our mailing lists, be sure to answer the challenge question; otherwise, your application will look like SPAM and will be denied.

-The first step is to solving any problem is to read the associated documentation.
-The sections below will provide you relevant links.
+The first step is to solving any problem is to **read the associated documentation**.

-The our documentation, issue database, and mailing lists are all indexed by search engines.
-When you encountered a problem, try searching for keywords around it.
-If your receiving a specific error message when installing BigBlueButton, for example, then try searching the error message itself (be sure to include the word `bigbluebutton` to narrow your search).
+Our documentation, issue database, and mailing lists are all indexed by search engines.
+When you encounter a problem, try searching for keywords around it.
+If you're receiving a specific error message when installing BigBlueButton, for example, then try searching the error message itself (be sure to include the word `bigbluebutton` to narrow your search).
 There is an excellent chance that if others have encountered the same issue, a few minutes with Google will help you find one or more documentation links, issues, or mailing list discussions related to it.

+If you find that the problem still persists or you have any other questions, you can ask other users in the mailing lists.
+If you suspect that your issue is a bug, you can post on our [issue tracker](https://github.com/bigbluebutton/bigbluebutton/issues/), otherwise **refrain from using the GitHub issue tracker for general queries**.

 ## Help using BigBlueButton